bhulston/Time-Series-Prediction-with-LSTM-and-XGB/README.md

 <img width="580" alt="image" src="https://user-images.githubusercontent.com/79114425/208793698-2324802d-453a-4c5e-a244-955cd417f7f6.png">

 An example of why this is important is because when data is noisy, it can cause issues in the models.
-To combat this I looked at the effect of adding a directional smoothing signal.
+To combat this I looked at the effect of adding a directional smoothing signal. +1 for upward trends, 0 for stationary, and -1 for downtrends.

 Non-smoothed data (Red for a downtrend, blank for no movement, and green for an uptrend):